 Specially trained soldiers are essential for the survival of a Unit.
 If you have the Stars necessary to rally a Specialist, you may subtract its cost from your Resource Card, take the Specialist card of your choice from the common pool (Ranking Specialists) or your player pool (Regular Specialists) and place it in front of you.
 The Specialist is now part of your Unit and its ability is immediately available.
 Each player can rally 1 Specialist per turn.
-A Unit can have a maximum of 8 Specialists at the same time.

-Rally example: The cost for the Sharpshooter is 2 🔆.
+Rally example: The cost for the Sharpshooter is 2 😿.
 When you have enough Stars on your Resource card you can spend 2 to rally this Specialist during PHASE 4.